-In the 1960s people were getting concerned about what they were seeing in zoos.
+In the 1960s concern grew about animal behaviors in zoos.
 Why weren't these lions and tigers and bears acting as they show on those nature shows?
-Instead, what zookeepers and the public saw was animals pacing back and forth, animals mostly lying down, and generally doing nothing.
+Instead, zookeepers and the public saw animals pacing back and forth, mostly lying down, and generally doing nothing.

-Not that animals are obligated to perform for us but one could expect animals to behave like animals at least a little bit.
-This was not the case for animals in zoos at that time.
+The animals in zoos at that time, were not behaving like animals.
 As a result, researchers started studying captive animals in zoos and found that their small barren environments were the problem.
 After our own year plus of lockdowns, it is not hard to imagine how these animals may have felt.

-This is what is referred to as environmental enrichment.
+This changing of spaces to reflect their natural habitates is referred to as environmental enrichment.
 These early changes lead to laws that created guidelines for environments, making this type of enrichment a requirement for the welfare of captive animals.
 That, in turn, opened up a whole field dedicated to understanding animals' health and wellness need.

 Environmental enrichment is simply your dog's space.
-Dogs are so good at living harmoniously with us, we often forget that they are animals living in a human-centered world.
-Walking on a paved street with cars whizzing by or going inside buildings with man-made materials and items can all feel a bit strange and even scary.
+Dogs adapt well to living harmoniously with us, so we often forget they are animals living in a human-centered world.
+Walking on a paved street with cars whizzing by or going inside buildings with man-made materials and items can feel a bit strange and even scary.
 Having positive experiences in these different places helps build the dog's comfort level and confidence!

 Safety.
 Just like you child-proof a home for a child, dog-proofing your space provides a safe environment to explore and play.
 This means clearing reachable areas of hazardous items your dog might chew on and being aware of what your dog could knock over and break.

 Bed placement.
 Watch where your dog likes to sleep.
 Is it someplace dark or in the sun?
 Cooler or warmer?
 Away from people and noise or right in the center of the activity?
 Their natural resting spot is usually a good place to put their bed.